automuteus/automuteus/README.md

 ## Easiest:
 1. [Download the latest release executable (`.exe`)](https://github.com/denverquane/amongusdiscord/releases) for this bot.
+    - If you download the `update.exe` in the releases, running that program will automatically pull the latest `amongusdiscord.exe` for you in the future!
 2. Make a text file in the same directory as the `amongusdiscord.exe` you just downloaded.
 Inside, paste the contents of [`sample.env`](https://github.com/denverquane/amongusdiscord/blob/master/sample.env) (or the values in the "Configuration" section down below) and make sure to add the `DISCORD_BOT_TOKEN`, `DISCORD_GUILD_ID`, and `DISCORD_CHANNEL_ID` that you got from the preinstallation steps. **Save the file as `final.env`**.
 If you're using Notepad, make sure it saves (using "Save As") as `final.env` with "All Types", and **not** `final.env` Text type ".txt".
 3. Run the executable from step 2, either by double-clicking or using `./amongusdiscord.exe` in a terminal window.
 The bot should now be running, and you should see a message from the Bot in the Text Channel you chose in the Pre-Installation!